Dominion: Definition

 With the adoption of the Statute of Westminster 1931, Britain and the Dominions (except Newfoundland) formed the British Commonwealth of Nations.

-Dominions asserted full legislative independence, with direct access to the Monarch as Head of State previously reserved only for British governments.
-It also recognised autonomy in foreign affairs, including participation as autonomous nations in the League of Nations with full power over appointing ambassadors to other countries.
+Dominions asserted full legislative independence, with direct access to the monarch as head of state previously reserved only for British governments.
+It also recognised autonomy in foreign affairs, including participation as autonomous countries in the League of Nations with full power over appointing ambassadors to other countries.